rahmjan/LINGI2355-Multicore/00_JavaThreads/Solution/Report.md

 - [ ] Make a copy of the `SyncQueue` class called `FifoSyncQueue` that implements the FIFO-access fairness guarantee (also called bounded waiting in the lecture).
 Your implementation will use thread-local variables.
 Justify the correctness of your construction by providing a proof sketch.

     [Code is here.](./src/queues/FifoSyncQueue.java)

+    Every thread when steps to the critical section gets number.
+If it has the smallest number then it can continue, if not then it will wait.

 ##### Locks